react-boilerplate/react-boilerplate/css/README.md

 # `css`

 All `.css` files in one of the five subfolders get compiled into one big file.
-You can add to existing files and add new ones and they'll get added automatically.
+You can write in existing files and add new ones and they'll get imported automatically.

 ## PostCSS Plugins